wushengcq/jsCSWwidget/README.md

 # jsCSWwidget
-Repository for development of a javascript script for a pluggable CSW client component to use in web applications.
+A pluggable CSW client component to use in web applications.

 # Deployment
 This project's file structure is organized as a java web application.
 You can complete the deployment by several steps:<br>